pabloinsente/pabloinsente.github.io/_posts/2020-03-10-the-adaline.md

 ### The Perceptron and ADALINE fundamental difference

-At this point, you may be wondering what's the difference between the perceptron and the ADALINE considering that both end up using a threshold function to make classifications.
+If you read [my previous article about the perceptron](https://pabloinsente.github.io/the-perceptron), you may be wondering what's the difference between the perceptron and the ADALINE considering that both end up using a threshold function to make classifications.
 The difference is the **learning procedure to update the weight** of the network.
 The perceptron updates the weights by computing the difference between the expected and predicted *class values*.
 In other words, the perceptron always compares +1 or -1 (predicted values) to +1 or -1 (expected values).
 An important consequence of this is that perceptron *only learns when errors are made*.
 In contrast, the ADALINE computes the difference between the expected class value $y$ (+1 or -1), and the *continuous* output value $\hat{y}$ from the linear function, which can be *any real number*.
 This is crucial because it means the ADALINE can learn *even when no classification mistake has been made*.
 This is a consequence of the fact that predicted class values $\hat{y}'$ do not influence the error computation.
 Since the ADALINE learns *all the time* and the perceptron only after errors, the ADALINE will find a solution faster than the perceptron for the same problem. **Figure 1** illustrate this difference in the paths and formulas highlighted in red.

 **Figure 1**